namberino/namberino.github.io/content/posts/os-dev-1.md

 sudo apt install qemu nasm
 ```

 You may need to update the PATH variable in your `.bashrc` (or `.zshrc` if you use zsh) with the path to those tools you just installed.
-Just find the path to the tool and put it on PATH.
 Here's an example for NASM:

 ```sh
 # in .zshrc